dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-beginner-challenge-89ffd924/index.md

 :summary: Hint 1
 ---

-It's an easy one - generate the Go source file (`hello_bpf.go`) that embeds the eBPF object, build the final eBPF application binary and run it.
+It's an easy one — think about the **licensing** of eBPF programs.
 ::

-Now, when you have a running program, let's try to understand what it actually is.
+Now that your program is running, let’s inspect it.

+Keep it running, then open a second `Term 2` terminal on the right (click the `+` at the top).

-To keep track of eBPF program, each one is assigned a unique ID.
-Can you find the ID of the program that you've just started?
+Every eBPF program gets a unique ID for tracking.
+Can you find the ID of the program you just started?

 ::user-input-task
 ---